Skogarmadr/bachelor-thesis/chapters/05-protocol.md

 # Protocol

-We describe a protocol for an on-chain atomic swap between Bitcoin and Ethereum, but the protocol can be generalized for Ethereum and any other cryptocurrencies that fulfill the same requirements as Bitcoin ( e.g. LiteCoin), see \ref{bitcoinPrerequisites}.
+We describe a protocol for an on-chain atomic swap between Bitcoin and Ethereum, but the protocol can be generalized for Ethereum and any other cryptocurrencies that fulfill the same requirements as Bitcoin ( e.g. LiteCoin), see the chapter \ref{prerequisites}.
 This protocol is heavily based on the `BIP-199` (\gls{bip}) \citep{bip199} for the Bitcoin part.
 For Ethereum the concept is roughly the same but with less prerequisites than Bitcoin.
 For sending funds, each participant must generate a specific address to lock fund on each chain (cross-chain) where each other party can take control of the funds from the other chain (swap) only.

 ## Limitations